HackerYou/spotify-oauth-proxy/README.md

 SERVER_URL | URL for the deployed herokuapp
 SCOPES | The authorization scopes you want the user to grant; scopes should be separated with a space.
 A full list of available scopes can be found [here](https://developer.spotify.com/documentation/general/guides/scopes/).
 If no scopes are specified, authorization will be granted only to access publicly available information.

 When you deploy to Heroku go to your application in the dashboard and click on the settings tab.
-There you can click `Reveal Config Vars`, and make sure you add the four from above.
+There you can click `Reveal Config Vars`, and make sure you add the five from above.

 ## Workflow